-External hard drive (HDD) is one of the most essential storage equipment for a personal computer.
-Its capacious storage can hold massive data of all kinds, particularly large movies, photos and videos.
+External hard drive (HDD) is one of the most essential pieces of storage equipment for a personal computer.
+Its capacious storage can hold massive data of all kinds, particularly large movies, photos, and videos.
 And, because it's portable, it can be used to transfer data from one computer to another.
 Or, if the compatibility is not an issue, it can be used on multiple devices and different platforms!

 But what to do if connecting an external hard drive to Mac but Mac not recognizing external hard drive?
-How do you proceed with the tasks of data copy, data transfer, data backup or any purposes that require an external USB storage drive?
+How do you proceed with the tasks of data copy, data transfer, data backup, or any purposes that require an external USB storage drive?

 Why External Hard Drive Not Recognized?
 Reasons Are...

 Lots of factors can result in the frustrating situation in which you followed the same way to connect a hard drive to a Mac but it's not showing up as usual.
 There has to be something wrong.
-But you don't need to worry, some cases are not a big deal, though some are really tough cases that need some endeavor to fix it.
+But you don't need to worry, some cases are not a big deal, though some are really tough cases that need some endeavor to fix them.